 I am a new media researcher at the University of Amsterdam focusing on digital methods, controversy mapping and data journalism.
-I am working on the European project EMAPS (Electronic Maps to Assist Public Science), which maps public debates around climate change and is led by French sociologist of science and anthropologist Bruno Latour.
+I worked on the European project EMAPS (Electronic Maps to Assist Public Science), which mapped public debates around climate change and was led by French sociologist of science and anthropologist Bruno Latour.
 I am also a member of the Digital Methods Initiative research group.

-In addition to my work at the University of Amsterdam I am also a PhD candidate studying data journalism at the University of Groningen (Netherlands) and the University of Ghent (Belgium).
+In addition to my work at the University of Amsterdam I am also a PhD candidate studying data journalism at the University of Groningen (Netherlands) and the University of Ghent (Belgium) and a Fellow at the Tow Center for Digital Journalism at Columbia University (US).

 Besides my academic work, I am leading data journalism activities at the European Journalism Centre (EJC), where I founded and coordinated projects such as: The Data Journalism Handbook, the website DataDrivenJournalism.net, the annual conference and training event The School of Data Journalism, and the Doing Journalism with Data MOOC.
 I am also on the jury of the Data Journalism Awards.